WINNER OF THE CAMPIELLO PRIZE

 Donatella Di Pietrantonio

-Born in Teramo Province, Abruzzo, Donatella Di Pietrantonio completed her studies in the provincial capital, Aquila, and now lives in Penne.
+Donatella Di Pietrantonio lives in Penne, Abruzzo.
 Her short fiction has been published by Granta Italy, and her novel, Bella mia, was nominated for the Strega Prize and won the Brancati Prize.
 A Girl Returned, her third novel, won the Campiello Prize.
+A Sister’s Story was a finalist for the 2021 Strega Prize.